soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 ## Inspect the message headers

+One of the first things you should do is examine the headers of the phishing message to see if there's anything that you can do yourself to prevent more phishing messages from coming through.

+Specifically, you you should check the **X-Forefront-Antispam-Report** header field in the message headers for indications of skipped spam or phish filtering in the Spam Filtering Verdict (SFV) or IP Filter Verdict (IPV) values.

 In Outlook, you can view the message headers in an open message by clicking **File** \> **Properties**.
 The message headers are shown in the **Internet headers** field.
-For ease of reading, you can click anywhere in the **Internet headers** field, press Ctrl+A, then Ctrl+C, and then you can paste the results in Notepad.
+For ease of reading, you can click anywhere in the **Internet headers** field, press Ctrl+A, and then Ctrl+C to copy everything to the clipboard.

+You can paste the raw results in Notepad, or you can paste them into the [Message Header Analyzer](https://testconnectivity.microsoft.com/MHA/Pages/mha.aspx) or the [Message Header Analyzer app for Office](http://go.microsoft.com/?linkid=9842186) to get a formatted, friendly view of the message headers.

-The first header field you should check is **X-Forefront-Antispam-Report**.
-Specifically, you are looking for indications of skipped spam or phish filtering in the Spam Filtering Verdict (SFV) or IP Filter Verdict (IPV) fields.
-The values to look for are described in the following table:
+The important values that indicate skipped filtering are described in the following table:

 |**Value**|**Description**|
 |:-----|:-----|